Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 - __IntentService__ Implicitly calls stopself() to destroy.
 - __Intent Service__ is independent of the component in which it is started.

-## Difference between Service & Intent Service
+## Difference between Bounded Service, Unbounded Service & Intent Service

 - __Unbounded Service__ is used to perform long repetitive task
 - __Bounded Service__ is used to perform background task in bound with another component